bennedictbett/weather-advisor-kenya/README.md

 Given more time, I'd extend this in a few directions:

-- **RAG layer over historical weather + agronomic documentation** — using an LLM (Claude/Groq) to generate richer, source-cited recommendations rather than rule-based ones, similar to a RAG system I've already built for a different domain ([M-Pesa Financial Advisor](https://github.com/bennedictbett/Mpesa-Adviser-Financial-))
+- **RAG layer over historical weather + agronomic documentation** — using an LLM (Claude/Groq) to retrieve from a curated knowledge base of agronomic best practices, rather than relying on a single forecast snapshot, similar to a RAG system I've already built for a different domain ([M-Pesa Financial Advisor](https://github.com/bennedictbett/Mpesa-Adviser-Financial-))
-- **Caching layer** to reduce redundant WeatherAI API calls for the same location within a short window
+- **Redis-backed caching** for multi-instance deployments, replacing the current in-memory dict cache
 - **SMS/WhatsApp delivery** for farmers without reliable smartphone/data access — a more realistic distribution channel for the target users
 - **Multi-day risk trend visualization** rather than a flat JSON dump